kait-kat/Coding-Quiz/README.md

 ## Description

 A fun way to quiz yourself and keep your memory fresh!
-This application is timed and meant to keep track and gauge your highscore.

 ## User Story

 ```